wattdepot/wattdepot/docs/api/http.md

 Path elements that have '{}' surrounding them are variables.
 They are generally substituted with an ID for the type.
 For example {group-id} should be replaced with a valid UserGroup's id.
 The URIs below do not have the WattDepot server's address.

-All entities in WattDepot are "owned" by a group, which serves as a namespace for entities.
-WattDepot creates a namespace for objects using their group members.
-UserGroups own their own objects.
-When an instance is added to WattDepot, its owner is determined by the {group-id} used in the PUT request.

 ---------------
 ## Administrator